HolgerPeters/blog/_drafts/bootstrap_bayes.md

 Until now, *I think*, Frequentists and Bayesianists can agree.
 The disagreement starts on when and how to use this equation.
+Bayesianists infer (conclude) $$ \wp(A\mid B) $$ on the left side of the equation from the right hand side.
+Whereas critics of Bayesianism consider this to be a dangerous endeavour.

+### Bayes' Theorem and model estimation

 Bayesian statistics is concerned with data $$D$$ and a model $$M$$ (a fit parameter, a parameter of a distribution, a quantity that should be inferred).
-By substituting $$A\to M, B \to D$$, we get Bayes' theorem with bayesian semantics:
+By substituting $$A\to M, B \to D$$, we get Bayes' theorem with Bayesian semantics:

 $$
 \wp(M\mid D) = \frac{\wp(D \mid M)}{\wp(D)} \wp(M)